SageHack/hacklair/content/code-like-a-hacker.md

 +++

-# So you want to learn programming?

 It’s an essential hacker skill.
 You’ll always need it.
 Code is everywhere.
 And you’ll need to write your own scripts at some point.

 ## Choose a programming language

 There’s a gazillion languages out there.
 Some are more useful for hackers than others.
 I’m going to suggest [Python](https://www.python.org/) and [PHP](https://secure.php.net/).

 Why?
-Both are [free software](/notes/freesoftware) and have a large community.
+Both are [free software](/what-is-free-software) and have a large community.
 Python is, to my opinion, the most important hacker tool and it’s easy to learn.
 PHP is just everywhere.

-The [Cloud Buster Cloudflare resolver](/github/cloudflare-resolver/) is a great example of Python hacking.
+The [Cloud Buster Cloudflare resolver](/cloudflare-resolver) is a great example of Python hacking.

 Other interesting languages to know about are : [Ruby](https://www.ruby-lang.org/en/) [Java](https://www.java.com/en/) [Perl](https://www.perl.org/).